fosscellcet/Annual-Plans-Minutes/2018-19/AnnualPlan2018-19.md

 `August 2nd week` .

-Bootcamp should be able get freshers acquainted with git and linux.The success of this event determines the strength of our club.
+Bootcamp should be able to get freshers acquainted with git and linux.The success of this event determines the strength of our club.